Charles Lindbergh: Antisemitism and views on race

 In his book The American Axis, Holocaust researcher and investigative journalist Max Wallace agreed with Franklin Roosevelt's assessment that Lindbergh was "pro-Nazi".
 However, he found that the Roosevelt Administration's accusations of dual loyalty or treason were unsubstantiated.
 Wallace considered Lindbergh to be a well-intentioned but bigoted and misguided Nazi sympathizer whose career as the leader of the isolationist movement had a destructive impact on Jewish people.

+Along with controversial Catholic radio priest Charles Coughlin, Lindbergh would serve as the lead spokesman for the America First Committee.

-Lindbergh's Pulitzer Prize-winning biographer, A. Scott Berg, contended that Lindbergh was not so much a supporter of the Nazi regime as someone so stubborn in his convictions and relatively inexperienced in political maneuvering that he easily allowed rivals to portray him as one.
+Lindbergh's Pulitzer Prize-winning biographer, A. Scott Berg, alleged that Lindbergh was not so much a supporter of the Nazi regime as someone so stubborn in his convictions and relatively inexperienced in political maneuvering that he easily allowed rivals to portray him as one.
 Lindbergh's receipt of the Order of the German Eagle, presented in October 1938 by Generalfeldmarschall Hermann Göring on behalf of Führer Adolf Hitler, was approved without objection by the American embassy.
 Lindbergh returned to the United States in early 1939 to spread his message of nonintervention.
 Berg contended Lindbergh's views were commonplace in the United States in the interwar era.
 Lindbergh's support for the America First Committee was representative of the sentiments of a number of American people.

 Berg also noted: "As late as April 1939—after Germany overtook Czechoslovakia—Lindbergh was willing to make excuses for Adolf Hitler.
 'Much as I disapprove of many things Hitler had done', he wrote in his diary on April 2, 1939, 'I believe she [Germany] has pursued the only consistent policy in Europe in recent years.
 I cannot support her broken promises, but she has only moved a little faster than other nations ... in breaking promises.
 The question of right and wrong is one thing by law and another thing by history.'"
 Berg also explained that leading up to the war, Lindbergh believed the great battle would be between the Soviet Union and Germany, not fascism and democracy.

-Wallace noted that it was difficult to find social scientists among Lindbergh's contemporaries in the 1930s who found validity in racial explanations for human behavior.
-Wallace went on to observe, "throughout his life, eugenics would remain one of Lindbergh's enduring passions".

-Jews begin being murdered on a large scale in 1940 and 41, /ref> Wyman, The Abandonment of the Jews /ref>and many of those who tolerated Hitler began to oppose the regime, but Lindbergh supported the regime until the U.S. declared war on Germany.
 Lindbergh always championed military strength and alertness.
 He believed that a strong defensive war machine would make America an impenetrable fortress and defend the Western Hemisphere from an attack by foreign powers, and that this was the U.S. military's sole purpose.

-Berg writes that while the attack on Pearl Harbor came as a shock to Lindbergh, he did predict that America's "wavering policy in the Philippines" would invite a brutal war there, and in one speech warned, "we should either fortify these islands adequately, or get out of them entirely."
+While the attack on Pearl Harbor came as a shock to Lindbergh, he did predict that America's "wavering policy in the Philippines" would invite a brutal war there, and in one speech warned, "we should either fortify these islands adequately, or get out of them entirely."